ChrstphrHll/npc_gen/students/Santyeg Kuskyn.md

 # Santyeg Kuskyn
 ---
 ### Description
-- Elf Rouge from Beleriand
+- Elf Rouge from Principality of the Palus Peoples
 - 1st year Assault student in Fiesn
-- long wavy grey hair that's plain, Hazel eyes, and Brown skin
+- shoulder length frizzy white hair that's well kept, Hazel eyes, and Brown skin
 - Is Self-critical and Cute, and has Humane as their ideal

 ### Organizations